-- Fulfill the departmental pedagogy requirement for the Center for Teaching and Learning's (CTL) Certificate in University Teaching.
-Please note that those who also wish to apply the Divinity School's Craft of Teaching program toward their CTL university-wide certification must complete all the requirements of the Craft of Teaching within a two-year period.
+- Fulfill the departmental pedagogy requirement for the Chicago Center for Teaching's (CCT) Certificate in University Teaching.
+Please note that those who also wish to apply the Divinity School's Craft of Teaching program toward their CCT university-wide certification must complete all the requirements of the Craft of Teaching within a two-year period.

 You can find out more about the certificate and its requirements here.

-The Divinity School's Craft of Teaching program focuses on the area of religious studies and therefore supplements the cross-disciplinary teacher development offered by the University's Center for Teaching and Learning (CTL).
-The CTL's programming is intended to develop core teaching competencies across disciplines, communicating the best insights and practices from the scholarship on teaching and learning more broadly, while the Craft of Teaching aims to prepare its participants for the unique possibilities and challenges of teaching the subject of religion.
-The Divinity School recognizes that it takes the resources of an entire campus to develop outstanding teachers, and we therefore encourage our students to participate in the programs of the CTL in addition to those of the Craft of Teaching.
+The Divinity School's Craft of Teaching program focuses on the area of religious studies and therefore supplements the cross-disciplinary teacher development offered by the University's Chicago Center for Teaching (CCT).
+The CCT's programming is intended to develop core teaching competencies across disciplines, communicating the best insights and practices from the scholarship on teaching and learning more broadly, while the Craft of Teaching aims to prepare its participants for the unique possibilities and challenges of teaching the subject of religion.
+The Divinity School recognizes that it takes the resources of an entire campus to develop outstanding teachers, and we therefore encourage our students to participate in the programs of the CCT in addition to those of the Craft of Teaching.